WataruMaeda/node-gcp-graphql-boilerplate/README.md

 FIREBASE_CLIENT_X509_CERT_URL={{client_x509_cert_url}}
 ```

-7. Run `npm start` to start api.
+7. Run `npm start` to start API.
 It will start with http://localhost:8080
-8. To test graphql query, please visit http://localhost:8080/graphql.
-Paste the following query and execute query by pressing ▷
+8. To test the graphql query, please visit http://localhost:8080/graphql.
+Paste the following query and execute the query by pressing ▷

 ```
 query demo {